DIAGNijmegen/website-content/content/pages/about/industry-philips.md

 section: industry
 show_in_overview: true
 external_link: https://www.philips.nl/healthcare
-description: Partnering in AI-driven medical imaging solutions.
+description: Partners with DIAG in the area of lung cancer interventions and prostate MRI analysis